There are moms, and then there are Moms with ADHD.

 It’s probably easier to find just one or two women you feel comfortable with or share something in common with, and go from there.
 Don’t force yourself to join school PTA or sign up to be the soccer team mom.

 With that said, I know you’re probably worried that you might be perceived as, “lazy” if you don’t do ALL THE THINGS.

 Being Perceived as Lazy

-Because of my hormones and my ADHD status I can have some errrrr… mood swings.
-If you don’t know what I mean, email the Hubs, he will fill you in.
+Because of my hormones and my ADHD I can have some errrrr… mood swings.
+If you relate to this I see you.

 The demands of child rearing, socializing, work etc. can be a lot for us to juggle.
 Some of you are single parents trying to mange it all on your own.
 Again I see you.

 I won’t get too sciencey – but your brain is wired differently.
 When something happens and you are forced to attend to new stimuli – that will trigger an emotional reaction.
 Good or bad the reaction is bigger for us.
 Sometimes the reaction is so big we get overloaded and are unable to think clearly for several minutes.